 top of page

-To read about my academic and professional background, visit my profiles on LinkedIn and in the Mediterranean Editors & Translators directory.
+For additional detail about my academic and professional background, visit my profiles on LinkedIn and in the Mediterranean Editors & Translators directory.

 Wendy Baldwin profile pic conference 400